A Perl scalar variable holds a single string or numeric value. Perl supports many operators on scalars:

 - Concatenation of string values via the

 - Math functions on numeric values:

 + - * / % ^^as well as a rich set of functions.

 - Operations on own variable:

 # scalar variable example $item_name = "Apple"; $item_price = 13.50; $item_count = 5; print "The total for $item_count $item_name" . "s" . " will be: " . $item_count * $item_price . " Dollars.\n"; # or alternately $total = $item_count * $item_price; $item_name_plural = $item_name . "s"; print "The total for $item_count $item_name_plural will be: $total Dollars.\n";

 The Boeing 747-8 is a wide-body jet airliner developed by Boeing Commercial Airplanes.
 It is 250 feet long, it weighs 987,392 Pounds and costs 357.5 Million US Dollars.
-A person in Europe asks you to convert the length to meters, the weight to Kilograms and the cost to Euro.
+A person in Europe asks you to convert the length to meters, the weight to kilograms and the cost to euros.

 Use the conversion variable values to print 3 lines:

 The jet costs __ Million Euro.